 After trying unsuccessfully to free the heifer, Hamilton cut loose a portion of the fence, then "stood in amazement to see the ship, cow and all rise slowly and sail off."
 (Jacobs, 15) Some have suggested this was the earliest report of cattle mutilation.
 This was part of a larger wave of so-called mystery airship sightings.
 (In 1982, however, UFO researcher Jerome Clark debunked this story, and confirmed via interviews and Hamilton's own affidavit that the story was a successful attempt to win a Liar's Club competition to create the most outlandish tall tale).
 Most of the allegedly unusual mutilations, however, date from the 1960s with cases continuing to the present.

-The first allegedly strange death of livestock--or at least the first widely-publicized case--comes from near Alamosa, Colorado, in 1967.
-On September 7 of that year, Agnes King and her son Harry noted that Snippy (The real name of the animal was Lady, but the media quickly adopted the name Snippy, which has stuck), a three-year-old horse had not returned to the ranch at the usual time for her water.
+The first widely-publicized case comes from near Alamosa, Colorado.
+On September 7, 1967 Agnes King and her son Harry noted that Snippy (The real name of the animal was Lady, but the media quickly adopted the name Snippy, which has stuck), a three-year-old horse had not returned to the ranch at the usual time for her water.
 This was unusual, given the heat and the arid conditions.

 Harry found Snippy on September 9.
 Her head and neck had been skinned and defleshed, the bones were white and clean.
 To King, the cuts on Snippy seemed to have been very precise.
 There was no blood at the scene, according to Harry, and there was a strong medicinal odor in the air.